- What is an activity centre?

 An Activity Centre Plan (ACP) is a document that provides the guiding framework for the planning and development of an activity centre.
 An ACP sets out the strategic vision for an area and the statutory planning requirements for development.
 An ACP guides the types of land uses and the overall development (including built form) that is intended to occur within the activity centre.
 It can detail land uses, environmental assets, residential density, built form, infrastructure and access arrangements.

 An ACP includes:

-· Part Two explanatory section, which contains the background information and rationale for Part One; and
+- Part Two explanatory section, which contains the background information and rationale for Part One

 The draft South Perth Activity Centre Plan will be required to be given due regard in determining development applications once finalised and approved.
-The requirements in proposed town planning scheme amendment no. 61 will become part of the City’s town planning scheme once the amendment is approved.
+The requirements in Amendment No. 61 will become part of the City’s town planning scheme once the amendment is approved.